Leviticus 20 – Penalties for Laws Already Given

 2. (6-8) The penalty for involvement with the occult.

 ‘And the person who turns to mediums and familiar spirits, to prostitute himself with them, I will set My face against that person and cut him off from his people.
 Consecrate yourselves therefore, and be holy, for I am the LORD your God.
 And you shall keep My statutes, and perform them: I am the LORD who sanctifies you.

 a.
-I will set My face against that person and cut them off from his people: In this specific passage, God gave nothing for Israel to do regarding the penalty.
+I will set My face against that person and cut them off from his people: In this specific passage, God gave Israel nothing to do regarding the penalty.
 He simply said that He would execute the penalty.
-Involvement in such occult practices invariably separates someone from God.
+Involvement in such occult practices will always separate someone from God.

 b.
-Sanctify yourselves… I am the LORD who sanctifies you: These are two important aspects of our walk with God.
-God will not force you to be separate to Him.
-He does the work, but He does it through our own cooperating efforts and yielded will.
+Consecrate yourselves….
+I am the LORD who sanctifies you: These are two important aspects of our ongoing walk with God.
+In His normal way of dealing with His people, God will not force them to be separated unto Him.
+He does the work, but He does it in and through our own cooperating efforts and yielded will.

 B. The penalties for sins of immorality.

 1. (9) The penalty for the cursing of a parent.

 ‘For everyone who curses his father or his mother shall surely be put to death.
 He has cursed his father or his mother.
 His blood shall be upon him.